Skip to Main Content

 The clock starts ticking on your 5/1 ARM as soon as you close the loan.
 If you were to close the mortgage in July 2024, for example, your rate wouldn’t change again until July 2029.

-When this adjustment happens, the lender recalculates the interest on your loan going forward depending on how the rate has changed, up or down.
+When the adjustment happens after five years, the lender recalculates the interest on your loan going forward depending on how the rate has changed, up or down.
 One year later, your loan will adjust again, and the process will repeat to the end of the loan term.
 If your rate goes up, your monthly payment will also go up.
 The inverse is also true.

 ARMs are uniquely structured to allow for a lower introductory rate and subsequent adjustments, but your rate can’t just keep climbing indefinitely.
 On your closing documents, you’ll see the following: